diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image15.PNG)

 ### Define the build workflow
 The next steps define the build workflow.
 First, you need to configure the source of the code.
-To do it, select **This project** and your **repository** and **branch** (kubernetes, you will find it in *All branches*).
+To do it, select **This project** and your **repository** and **branch** (*master*, you will find it in *All branches*).

 ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image16.PNG)

-There are five container images to build for the *MyShop* application.
-Each image is built using the Dockerfile located in the project folders:
+There is a container image to build for the *Azure Voting App* (the other container is prebuilt).
+This image is built using the Dockerfile located in the *azure-vote*:
-1. ProductsApi
-2. Proxy
-3. RatingsApi
-4. RecommandationsApi
-5. ShopFront

-You need two Docker steps for each image, one to build the image, and one to push the image into the Azure container registry.
+You need two Docker steps for create the image, one to build the image, and one to push the image into the Azure Container Registry.
 1. To add a step in the build workflow, click **+ Add build step** and select **Docker**.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image17.PNG)

-2. For each image, configure one step that uses the `docker build` command.
+2. Configure one step that uses the `docker build` command.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image18.PNG)

-    For the build operation, select your Azure Container Registry, the **Build an image** action, and the Dockerfile that defines each image.
-Set the **Working Directory** as the Dockerfile root directory, define the **Image Name**, and select **Include Latest Tag**.

-    The Image Name has to be in this format: `$(RegistryURL)/[NAME]:$(Build.BuildId)`.
-Replace **[NAME]** with the image name:
+    For the build operation, select your Azure Container Registry, the **Build an image** action, the Dockerfile that defines each image, define the **Image Name**, and select **Include Latest Tag**.
+The Image Name has to be `$(RegistryURL)/azure-vote-front:$(Build.BuildId)`.
-    -   `proxy`
-    -   `products-api`
-    -   `ratings-api`
-    -   `recommendations-api`
-    -   `shopfront`

-3. For each image, configure a second step that uses the docker push command by adding a second Docker task.
+3. Configure a second step that uses the docker push command by adding a second Docker task.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image19.PNG)

     For the push operation, select your Azure container registry, the **Push an image** action, enter the **Image Name** that is built in the previous step and select **Include Latest Tag**.
+The Image Name has to be the same: `$(RegistryURL)/azure-vote-front:$(Build.BuildId)`.

-4. After you configure the build and push steps for each of the five images, add three more steps in the build workflow.
+4. After you configure the build and push steps for the image, add three more steps in the build workflow.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image20.PNG)

     a.
-A command-line task that uses a bash script to replace the *RegistryURL* occurrence in the myshop-deployment.yml file with the RegistryURL variable.
+A command-line task that uses a bash script to replace the *RegistryURL* occurrence in the azure-vote-all-in-one-redis.yml file with the *RegistryURL* variable.
-        `-c "sed -i 's/RegistryURL/$(RegistryURL)/g' src/myshop-deployment.yml"`
+        `-c "sed -i 's/RegistryURL/$(RegistryURL)/g' azure-vote-all-in-one-redis.yml"`

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image21.PNG)

     b.
-A command-line task that uses a bash script to replace the *Tag* occurrence in the myshop-deployment.yml file with the BuildId variable.
+A command-line task that uses a bash script to replace the *Tag* occurrence in the azure-vote-all-in-one-redis.yml file with the *BuildId* variable.
-        `-c "sed -i 's/Tag/$(Build.BuildId)/g' src/myshop-deployment.yml"`
+        `-c "sed -i 's/Tag/$(Build.BuildId)/g' azure-vote-all-in-one-redis.yml"`

     c.
-A task that drops the updated Compose file as a build artifact so it can be used in the release.
+A task that drops the updated YML file as a build artifact so it can be used in the release.
 See the following screen for details.

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image22.PNG)